OSSystems/meta-secure-imx/README.md

 ### raw key definitions

-!!!

-we generate with meta-scx-core a sd card image, which contains the raw key for the crypted rootfs image (we need to create the key blob).
-Do not deliver this image

-!!!

-define for example in auto.conf your raw key for the rootfs image:
+define for example in your raw key for the rootfs image:

 ENC_KEY_RAW ?= "fdf6842566d47e47d6874da561fec433"

 It is used in script set_keyblob.sh

-CRYPT_KEY gets replaced with real value recipes-support/initfunctions/initfunctions_1.0.bb

 to setup the key blob for rootfs encryption.